-"Comparability" is a qualitative characteristic expressing the confidence with which one data set can be combined with another for purposes of estimating exposure.
-In general, comparability of data is maximized by using standard methods for sampling and analysis, reporting data, and data validation.
+"Comparability" is a qualitative characteristic expressing the confidence with which one data set can be compared combined with another for purposes of estimating exposure.
+The desire for comparability is the basis for specifying the analytical methods; these methods are generally consistent with those used in previous investigations of the property.
+The comparability goal is achieved by using standard techniques to collect and analyze representative samples and reporting analytical results in appropriate units.
+In general, Comparability comparability of data within the investigation was maximized by using standard methods for sampling and analysis, reporting data, and data validation.
 For RZ-A in particular, the vast majority of the site data (42 of 44 samples collected at depths beginning between 0 and 10 ft bgs) were collected as part of a single (Phase B) investigation.
 All of these samples, as well as the two samples from the Phase A investigation, were collected and analyzed using the same standard methods.
 Further, as discussed in Section 4.1, with the exception of asbestos, the maximum concentration was used as the exposure point concentration, negating the need for combining the two data sets for purposes of estimating exposure.